Summer Reading for AP Literature 2020-21

 Everything is Illuminated

-Two books from two different lists on this page.
+Two new books from two different lists/categories above.

 The Cherry Orchard.
 Russian family at the end of the Czarist era faces the breakup of their land and way of life.
 Some adapt with humor; others cannot accept change.